ilokhat/2018_TSI_vibes/README.md

 ### The iTowns environment

-The main challenge of this project is that it has to be included into the architecture of the existing [iTowns](http://www.itowns-project.org/) project.
+The main challenge of this project is that it has to be included into the architecture of the existing [iTowns](http://www.itowns-project.org/) project (version 2.3.0).
 Therefore, a necessary step is to get to know this architecture and to analyze it in order to know where our new functionalities could be located.

 ![archi_itowns](VIBES/itowns_archi.png)

+Two sorts of development can be carried out in iTowns :
+* develop a new example, based on the existing classes of the core of iTowns.
+* add new functionalities directly to the core.

+This choice depends on the purpose of the tool.
+Our stylization tool is intended to be applied in multiple examples, therefore the main functionalities should be integrated in the source of iTowns.
+This implies that they should be as generic as possible, and respect the iTowns standards.
+An example will also be created, only to demonstrate how our tool should be used, but the goal is to make this example as simple as possible and to avoid including too much logic in it.

 ### PLU++

 The PLU++ project, developed in 2016 by Anouk Vinesse under the supervision of Sidonie Christophe and Mickaël Brasebin (COGIT), is a tool of 3D buiding stylization using Three.js, It will be used as proof of concept to help start our project.
 To that end, we analyzed the code from the latest version available on github : [IGN/PLU2PLUS](https://github.com/IGNF/PLU2PLUS)